dmmusil/dmmusil.github.io/about.markdown

 Backend-focused full stack .NET engineer capable of owning the total SDLC

 *   infrastructure as code with Terraform
-*   continuous delivery pipelines with Github actions
+*   continuous delivery pipelines with Github actions and Azure DevOps
 *   database design and deployment automation -- code first or database first
 *   local dev environment setup and maintenance -- Docker and Kubernetes
 *   experienced administering Kubernetes and developing/deploying applications to multitenant clusters
-*   all the required automated testing setup -- unit, integration, and e2e testing
+*   all the required automated testing -- unit, integration, and e2e testing
 *   using TDD to ensure high coverage and quality
-*   logging, metrics, and APM from day one
+*   logging, metrics, and APM from day one with OTel and Datadog
 *   mentoring others on all of the above
 *   enough Angular experience to build front-ends with some CSS/designer help
 *   work closely with stakeholders to deliver value quickly using agile development practices